canonical/opensearch-operator/documentation/index.md

 OpenSearch is a popular NoSQL database application.
 It stores uses JSON-like documents to store data in searchable indices, which are queried using a REST API.
 OpenSearch is also a distributed database, so vertical and horizontal scaling come naturally.

 This operator charm deploys and operates OpenSearch on physical or virtual machines.
-It offers features such as replication, TLS, password rotation, and easy to use integration with applications.
+It offers features such as replication, TLS, password rotation, and easy to use integration with other applications.
 The Charmed OpenSearch Operator meets the need of deploying OpenSearch in a structured and consistent manner while allowing the user flexibility in configuration.
 It simplifies deployment, scaling, configuration and management of OpenSearch in production at scale in a reliable way.

 ## Project and community